Concordium/concordium-node/concordium-node/BUILD.md

-# The build process for the rust component
+# The build process configuration

 The [build.rs](./build.rs) script links with a number of Haskell libraries and supports a number of configuration options that can be configured in two